inovativatec/otimizenesting-learn/src/Inovativatec.Otimize.Nesting.Doc/tutorial/import-excel.md

 ## Part 2: Import the Part List File

 1. Start Otimize Nesting.
-2. Create a new or open an existing project.
+2. Create a new project and chosse the material.
+Or open an existing project.
 Go to the **Parts** tab.
 3. Select **Import Parts** -> **csv**.

 ![Import Parts](./import-excel/importExcelImportCSV.png)